 - Conditions were safe.
-Leaving a child unattended in a car is okay as long as the keys aren't in the ignition and the conditions don't present a "significant" health and safety risk.
+Leaving a child unattended in a car is okay as long as the keys are not in the ignition and the conditions do not present a "significant" health and safety risk.
 So if your attorney can show that your child faced no substantial dangers while in the car, your case should be dismissed.

 - You did not act intentionally.
 NRS 202.575 pertains only to defendants who knowingly and intentionally left their children unattended.
-So if you honestly "forgot" that you left the child in the car, then you're not liable under this law.
+So if you honestly "forgot" that you left the child in the car, then you are not liable under this law.

 - up to 6 months in jail, and/or